spacefoot/pricer/README.md

 ### Set a shipping scale

-A shipping scale is an array with a higher limit and a shipping amount. this will be used to compute the shipping price
+A shipping scale is an array with a higher limit and a shipping amount.
+The shipping scale contain the possibles shipping price that a customer can pay.

 For the last shipping scale entry, the higher limit is set to NULL.
 The shipping cost is required if the shipping scale contain rows.